Ratings30

 This book is a mixed bag, in which Hornblower's luck runs back and forth between bad and good.
 He has his first meeting with Bush, who turns out to be a loyal colleague and friend.
 But they're both initially subject to the tyranny of an insane captain.

-After they get past that, the middle part of the book is mostly relatively cheerful, and Hornblower's career seems to be progressing well; until peace is declared and he finds himself unemployed in dire poverty in England.
+After they get past that, the middle part of the book is mostly relatively cheerful, and Hornblower's career seems to be progressing well; until peace is declared and he finds himself abandoned in poverty in England.
 As the book ends, war is looming again, and his career begins to recover.